 Where the comparison group is non users, there are (see Table 4) estimates for some studies from multiple publications.
 For these studies, the estimate “Latest” includes only the result from the latest publication, while the estimate “All” includes all the results.
 Where the comparison group is never users, no study provides more than one estimate.
-NS: Not significant (P ≥ 0.1)
+NS: Not significant (P ≥ 0.1).